-The 107.8% increase in fleet horsepower as of December 31, 2018 over the fleet horsepower as of December 31, 2017 was attributable to the horsepower acquired from the Partnership's historical assets as well as compression units added to our fleet to meet incremental demand for our compression services by new and existing customers.
-The 133.8% increase in revenue generating horsepower as of December 31, 2018 over December 31, 2017 was primarily due to the addition of the Partnership's historical assets in addition to organic growth in our large horsepower fleet.
-The 1.6% increase in average revenue per revenue generating horsepower per month for the year ended December 31, 2018 over December 31, 2017 was primarily due to contracts on new compression units as well as selective price increases on the existing fleet.
+The 2.4% increase in fleet horsepower as of December 31, 2019 compared to December 31, 2018 was attributable to compression units added to our fleet to meet incremental demand by new and current customers for our compression services.
+The 1.5% increase in revenue generating horsepower as of December 31, 2019 compared to December 31, 2018 was primarily due to organic growth in our large horsepower fleet, while the 1.5% decrease in revenue generating compression units was primarily due to returns of small horsepower compression units from our customers, partially offset by the organic growth of large horsepower compression units and a 4.8% increase in average horsepower per revenue generating compression unit during the year ended December 31, 2019.

+The 3.5% increase in average revenue per revenue generating horsepower per month for the year ended December 31, 2019 compared to the year ended December 31, 2018 was primarily due to contracts on new compression units as well as selective price increases on the existing fleet.